 While certain aspects of BEPS Action 13 were enacted in 2015 (Country by Country reporting), the remaining transfer pricing recommendations were not formally legislated for in Ireland.
 The roadmap concludes that it is important for changes to the Irish rules to be made in a careful and considered manner as one coherent package, rather than in a piecemeal approach over a number of years.

 The transfer pricing changes as discussed in the roadmap and contained in the Coffey Review include:

 I. With reference to adoption of the OECD’s 2017 Transfer Pricing Guidelines, Ireland is looking to introduce legislation in Finance Act 2019 to update Ireland’s transfer pricing rules with effect from 1 January 2020.

 II.
 The changes that are intended to be launched to a public consultation in early 2019 include:

-- Extending transfer pricing rules to non-trading and capital transactions;
+- extending Ireland’s transfer pricing regime to non-trading and capital transactions;

-- Repealing pre 1 July 2010 grandfathered arrangements and bringing them within the scope of transfer pricing law.
+- application of transfer pricing legislation to pre 1 July 2010 grandfathered arrangements and bringing them within the scope of transfer pricing law.